anthonyhamilton360/ostickets-prereqs/README.md

 </p>
 <p>
-Navigate to the PHP Manager and launch the application
+Navigate to the PHP Manager and launch the application.
 </p>
 <br />